 3. Focus of the inspection

-The ETI was unable to evaluate:
+The ETI was unable to evaluate the:

-- outcomes for children with a particular focus on numeracy and literacy; - quality of provision with a particular focus on numeracy and literacy including across the curriculum and the reception provision; and - quality of leadership and management.
+- outcomes for children with a particular focus on literacy and numeracy; - quality of provision with a particular focus on literacy and numeracy including across the curriculum; and - quality of leadership and management.